fvaleri/strimzi-debugging/sessions/010/README.md

-## Running transactional applications
+## Running Transactional Applications

-First, use [this session](/sessions/001) to deploy a Kafka cluster on Kubernetes.
+Begin by using [session 001](/sessions/001) to deploy a Kafka cluster on Kubernetes.

-Then, run a transactional application example (read-process-write).
+Next, run a transactional application example implementing a read-process-write pattern.

 ```sh
 $ kubectl create -f sessions/010/install.yaml